Low-Sodium Diet & Heart Health

 Following a low-sodium diet often causes on overwhelming concern of long hours in the kitchen only to produce dull and bland foods.
 But with a few tips and offerings from bistroMD, eating for heart health has never been easier (or tastier)!

-Reducing packaged and processed products and purchasing more fresh foods is one of the simplest ways to lower sodium in the diet.
-Following the recommendations of the DASH (Dietary Approach to Stop Hypertension) Diet can naturally reduce the consumption of salt, with more detailed guidelines encouraging whole grains, fruits and veggies, low- or non-fat dairy products, fish and poultry, legumes, nuts and seeds.
+Reduce packaged and processed products and purchase more fresh foods.
+Following diet recommendations from the DASH (Dietary Approach to Stop Hypertension) diet can naturally reduce the consumption of salt.
+Recommended foods include whole grains, fruits and veggies, low- or non-fat dairy products, fish and poultry, legumes, nuts and seeds.

 • Sodium-Free: Less than 5 mg per serving

 • Low-Sodium: 140 mg sodium or less per serving